 The promise and problem

 A geothermal heat pump can save you so much money in energy costs (while helping the environment) that you will be tempted to install one immediately.
-However, a geothermal system costs so much to install that you will be tempted to forget the whole thing.
+However, consider the geothermal heat pump cost because it is expensive to install that you will be tempted to forget the whole thing.
 Read on to learn about some of the pros and cons of geothermal energy.

 Fact 1: It works like your fridge